Aloo-Potato/AMZN-to-Excel/README.md

 <p>Find a faster way to grab data.
 Runtime can stretch up to 15 minutes</p>
 </li>
 <li>
-<p>Set up an SQL database on my laptop so the data is stored in a database instead of an excel file</p>
+<p>I decided to push everything to an excel sheet rather than my SQL database is because I couldnt find a way to view each product in the database alongside with a picture of that item so it because difficult to do a manual quality check</p>
 </li>
 </ol>
 </div>